dharmangbhavsar/ok-eclipse/README.md

 Voice commands in the plugin can be given by pressing "Shift + Z".
 The main features of the plugin are:-
 1) **Code Generation** - Generated classes, for loops and functions accroding to the description provided by the user.
 Use voice command "generate" and then say "a class with four private integer member variables".
-This will create a class with four private integer member variables.
-OR.
-You could write the above command in between "$" signs in the Eclipse environment and press "Shift + G". e.g. - $ generate a function with three string parameters $.
-This will generate a function with three string parameters.
+This will create a class with four private integer member variables. (the second voice command for full sentence has been removed according to the user feedback) OR.
+First you say "generate" and then you write the above command ("a function abc with three string parameters") in between "$" signs in the Eclipse environment and press "Shift + G". e.g. - $ generate a function abc with three string parameters $.
+This will generate a function named abc with three string parameters.
 2) **Code Conversion** - Converts code from java to python. (*Requires network connection*)
 Write your java program and then give the voice command "convert".
 This will convert your file from Java to Python.
 The converted file will not necessarily run.
 But it will give a warning on the screen about the exact line that might case problems if the file is ran.
 3) **Git Integration** - git status, git commit, git push and git pull are implemented in the plugin.